memarino92/streaker/Notes.md

         )

         print(f'
         Congratulations!
-You started a new streak named {name}!
+You started a new streak named "{name}"!
         This streak has been going for {streak_init_count} day(s)!
         ')